The Müller-Lyer arrow

 shafts and the oblique lines as the inward or outward wings; therefore,

-as explained earlier,
+as explained earlier, the

 wings only affect the shaft to make them either appear longer or